Anthony Fitzherbert: La Graunde Abridgement, 1514

 Fitzherbert in 1514 published La Graunde Abridgement, a collection of cases compiled out of the Year Books.
 This was the first systematic attempt to provide a summary of English law.

-It was known as La Graunde Abridgement and has often been reprinted, both entire and in epitomes, besides forming the foundation of all subsequent abridgments.
+It has often been reprinted, both entire and in epitomes, besides forming the foundation of all subsequent abridgments.
 He also brought out an edition of "Magna charta cum diversis aliis statutis" (1519).

 It was held by Fitzherbert J, as early as 1536 (YB 27 Hy VIII Mich pl 10) that a member of the public could sue for a common or public nuisance if he could show that he had suffered particular damage over and above the ordinary damage suffered by the public at large.
 To the present day, causing a public nuisance has been treated as both a crime and a tort, the ingredients of each being the same.

 Attributed in Year Book 26 Hen 8 TT, p 4 c 15 (ed 1679) to Fitzherbert J: "for one can create common appurtenant at this day, and one can alienate it, and sever it from the land to which it is appurtenant ..."
 The author comments, at p 273, that "the passage ... must be understood as applying only to common appurtenant for a certain number".